azimuth-cloud/capi-helm-charts/charts/cluster-addons/README.md

   enabled: true
 ```

-Because of the automatic detection of nodes with GPUs, there is no need to manually label
+Because of the automatic detection and labelling of nodes with GPUs, there is no need to
-nodes with GPUs.
-In the case where some nodes have GPUs and some do not, the GPU operator
+manually label nodes.
+In the case where some nodes have GPUs and some do not, the GPU
-will do the right thing without the need for manual intervention.
+operator will do the right thing without the need for manual intervention.

 Additional configuration options are available for the NVIDIA GPU operator - see
 [values.yaml](./values.yaml).